yellowtree/geoip-detect/README.md

 1. Lookup page (under Tools > GeoIP Lookup)
 2. Options page (under Preferences > GeoIP Detection)

+= 2.13.0 =

+PHP 5.6 is required now.
+If you are using the AJAX mode, this version will drastically reduce the number of requests as it will store the visitor's geo-information in a cookie.

 = 2.12.0 =

 New: Ipstack.com can be used as data source